 A. & Finn, Física volume II Campos e Ondas, Brasileira.
 1972.

-Theoretical lectures, once a week.
+Theoretical lectures, twice a week total 2.5h

 Practical sessions in the laboratory every week, and problem resolution sessions.